wiaio/slate/source/index.html.md

   )
 ```

-> The above command returns an Sensor object when one has been received.
+> The above command returns a Sensor Reading object when one has been received.

 This endpoint subscribes to sensor events.